FiguredLimited/vue-mc/docs/_includes/collections.md

 ### Save {#collection-request-save}

-Instead of calling `save` on each model individually, a collection will encode its models as an array., using the results of each model's `getSaveBody()` method, which defaults to the model's attributes.
+Instead of calling `save` on each model individually, a collection will encode its models as an array, using the results of each model's `getSaveBody()` method, which defaults to the model's attributes.
 You can override `getSaveBody()` on the collection to change this behaviour.